When you’ve explored Cadiz, you might want to venture to the surroundings too. And you really should.

 El Puerto de Santa Maria

-One of my favorite day trips from Cadiz is to the little beach town El Puerto de Santa Maria.
-A true piece of Andalusia.
-You can easily get there by boat or you can drive in half an hour.
+One of my favorite day trips from Cadiz is to the little beach town, El Puerto de Santa Maria.
+A true piece of Andalucia.
+You can easily get there by boat, or you can drive in half an hour.

 Jerez de la Frontera

-Have tapas and drinks in the local bars and explore hidden corners of this charming city.
-Jerez de la Frontera is also home to more than 200 churches and convents, so you’ll find numerous doors to peek in if you like churches.
+Have tapas and drinks in the local bars and explore the hidden corners of this charming city.
+Jerez de la Frontera is also home to more than 200 churches and convents, so you’ll find numerous doors to peek inside.

-Jerez de la Frontera is a great destination if you want to see fewer tourists than in Cadiz but still enjoy a city.
-It is also one of the most beautiful cities near Seville.
+Jerez de la Frontera is a great destination if you want to see fewer tourists than in Cadiz, but still enjoy a city.
+It’s also one of the most beautiful cities near Seville.

 Arcos de la Frontera

-It is just small enough to enjoy in a day and you can have tapas and drinks as you go.
-Arcos de la Frontera just has all you need from a white village.
+It’s just small enough to enjoy in a day, and you can have tapas and drinks as you go.
+Arcos de la Frontera has all you need from a white village.

 Seville

-Though Andalusia’s capital city deserves much more than a day trip from Cadiz, this is a must if you don’t have planned for a longer stay in Seville during your Andalucia itinerary.
-By train, you can reach Seville in 1 hour and 40 minutes and by car, it takes 1 hour and 20 minutes.
+Though Andalucia’s capital city deserves much more than a day trip from Cadiz, this is a must if you haven’t planned for a longer stay in Seville during your Andalucia itinerary.
+By train, you can reach Seville in 1 hour and 40 minutes, and by car, it takes 1 hour and 20 minutes.

-Then if you manage to press in anything else to your Seville itinerary after lunch, I wouldn’t miss out on Plaza de España and a stroll around the wonderful Maria Louisa Park.
+Then, if you manage to add anything else to your Seville itinerary after lunch, I wouldn’t miss out on Plaza de España and a stroll around the wonderful Maria Louisa Park.

 Top tip!
-To get the most out of just one day in Seville, you can also book a private tour with skip-the-line tickets to the main attractions.
+To get the most out of just one day in Seville, you can also book a private tour from Cadiz.
 See availability here.

 Conil de la Frontera

-If you’re looking for beautiful beaches and a cute fisherman town, Conil de la Frontera makes the perfect day trip from Cadiz.
+If you’re looking for beautiful beaches and a cute fisherman’s town, Conil de la Frontera makes the perfect day trip from Cadiz.

 Wander the narrow streets in Conil de la Frontera and discover old watchtowers, churches, and stunning viewpoints of the long white beaches.